Dynamic Discrete Choice

 Lecturer/Contact Person: Dr. Andreas Mense

-Period: Winter Semester (Please note that this course is *not* offered in WiSe 2022/23)
+Period: Winter Semester (Please note that this course is *not* offered every Winter Semester)

 Pre-Requisites: The elective course is open to first and second year students in the Master of Science in Economics degree program.
 Pre-requisites: basic knowledge of econometrics (ordinary regression, logit/probit models, maximum likelihood principle).